You can do it.

 - The Department of Children, Youth, and Family Services (DCYF) includes information on the licensing process, rules, and regulations.

-- Child Care Aware resources for opening and operating a child care business
+- Child Care Aware of America resources for opening and operating a child care business

 - Business Edge – free tools for participants in Early Achievers: Tools, tips, resources, discounts, templates and more to help you run your child care small businesses

-- Tom Copeland’s blog on family home child care is a great resource for individuals who are in the process of starting a child care.
+- Tom Copeland’s blog on family home child care for individuals who are in the process of starting a child care.
 The website includes useful handouts and checklists for getting started.

 - Whatcom County small business resources compiled by the Bellingham Public Library.

 - Free consultation sessions are available to child care centers that have started the licensing process.